SkillsFundingAgency/das-assessor-functions/README.md

 ### Epao DataSync

-1) In the local.settings.json update the EpaoServiceBusConnectionString; for local development an azure account is required in which a service bus can be created, for a getting started guide see https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-portal; the EpaoProviderMessageQueueName in the local.settings.json file is the name of the service bus queue to create in the azure account.
+1) In the local.settings.json update the EpaoServiceBusConnectionString; for local development an azure account is required in which a service bus can be created, for a getting started guide see https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-portal; an existing queue should be created in the development azure account; the name of the queue is defined in [QueueNames.cs](src\SFA.DAS.Assessor.Functions\Infrastructure\QueueNames.cs).

 ### Opportunity Finder DataSync